nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 	  </tr>
 	  <tr>
 		<td><b>Vision</b></td>
 		<td>Does not have a concept of cancelled.
-For discontinued medications they hold a date and reason within their system and this should be included in the Details column.
+For discontinued medications they hold a date and reason within their system and this should be included in the details column.
 Note: INPS use the term de-activated in Vision as opposed to discontinued.</td>
 	  </tr>
 	  <tr>
 		<td><b>Microtest</b></td>